playuter/DMS_Assignment-/README.md

   - Displays game instructions and controls via a dialog
   - Animates cleared rows before removing them
   - Animates score display on hitting milestones
   - **Insane Mode Logic**: Dynamically adjusts the game board dimensions (20 columns) and window size when "Insane" difficulty is selected.
+Sets a flag for dynamic speed adjustment.
 - **Benefits**:
   - Provides a clear entry point for the user
   - Separates menu logic from game logic